rcolcord/capstone/README.md

 The use of these regression algorithms also makes the task of understanding the impact of various input features very easy - we simply need to examine the feature coefficients produced in order to gain insight into which features have the biggest impact on power generation.

+Train and test sets will be generated using an 80/20 split.
+GridSearchCV will be used to determine the optimal hyperparameters for each model - see the linked Jupyter notebook linked at the bottom of this document for specifics on the parameters searched.
+Mean squared error will be the metric used to evaluate performance.
+MSE on both train and test sets will be recorded.
+In addition, training time for the best model will be measured and recorded.

 ### Results

 ![Results-Dataframe.png](https://github.com/rcolcord/capstone/blob/main/images/results.png)